 According to art.
 1, 1, point d, of the Nationality Law, ancestry for purposes of obtaining nationality is restricted to the 2nd degree on the straight line.

-However, the great-grandson of a Portuguese citizen can obtain his / her nationality if one of his / her grandparents or parents obtains it beforehand.
+However, the great-grandchildren of Portuguese citizens can obtain their Portuguese nationality if one of their grandparents or parents obtains it beforehand.

-In this case, he / she will be able to apply for his / her nationality directly from his / her grandparents or parents.
+In this case, they will be able to apply for their own nationality directly from their grandparents or parents.